Skip to content

 Autism Hampshire provides a range of services for people with autism and their families.

 • The Autism Alert Programme supports people with autism should they find themselves in any kind of contact with the police or emergency services.
-It includes a wallet card, car badge and the new Spectra5 Autism Assistance app which includes an electronic version of the card as well as helping you in your daily life.
+It includes a wallet card and a car badge.

 Hampshire Autism Voice